LappleApple/awesome-leading-and-managing/Building-Products-and-Startups-OKRs.md

 - [Learn OKR](http://felipecastro.com/en/okr/) - by Felipe Castro.
 Takeaway: A comprehensive resource of information on how to create and plan to OKRs.
 Includes a link to a free, downloadable book.

+- [OKRs](http://eleganthack.com/category/okrs-2/) - by Eleganthack.
+Takeaway: articles on personal OKRs, "one objective to rule them all," and miscellaneous resources.

 - [OKRs.com](http://www.okrs.com/okrs-blog/) - by Ben Lamorte.
 Takeaway: a resource for anyone using Objectives and Key Results (OKRs) or considering using OKRs to make measurable progress on their most important goals at work.

 - [Set Goals with OKRs](https://rework.withgoogle.com/guides/set-goals-with-okrs/steps/introduction/) - by re:Work.
 Takeaway: a step-by-step guide to creating, developing and grading OKRs.